17 Top Reasons Why Epoxy Resin Is Not Curing

 5. Old or Expired Resin

+Epoxy resin can have a limited shelf life.
+Using outdated or expired resin can lead to curing issues because the components may have deteriorated over time.
 Prevent this by regularly checking the expiration date on your resin containers and always opt for fresh materials to guarantee optimal curing results.
 Here is a helpful guide to check out later about how to tell if resin has expired.

 Also make sure you are using a trusted brand of resin for your projects.
-Here are three companies that have excellent formulas:
+Here are three companies that have excellent formulas.

 6. Incomplete Mixing

+Epoxy resin must be mixed properly to start the chemical reaction.
 Inadequate mixing is a common cause of epoxy resin not curing as expected.
 Thoroughly mixing the epoxy resin and hardener makes sure that the chemical reactions between the components are uniform and complete.

 Use a slow, methodical stirring technique, and pay close attention to scraping the sides and bottom of the mixing container.
 Set a timer on your phone so you know exactly how long to mix.